-As you can see from the Google Ads Keyword planner screenshot above, it shows the Keywords list, average monthly searches, and competition.
+As you can see from the Google Ads Keyword Planner screenshot above, it shows the Keyword list, average monthly searches, and competition.
 High competition indicates that a huge number of advertisers are bidding for the search term.
 It means you must bid higher and compete with others to get your ads to the top position of search results.

 Keywords with high volume and low competition should be your ideal choice.
 But it’s extremely hard to find such keywords as more and more businesses are actively advertising using Google Ads.

-One of the common mistakes that people do with their Google Ads campaign is that they forget to add negative keywords.
+One of the common mistakes that people make with their Google Ads campaigns is that they miss out on adding negative keywords.
 Negative keywords are the search terms that you don’t want your ads to appear.

 When you look at the keyword list, there are three types of keyword matches which are Broad, Phrase, and Exact.
 Usually, the exact match keywords will have the lowest volume as the ads will only show up when people type in the exact keywords on the search box.
 Whereas broad and phrase match usually includes other additional words along with the keywords.

-Use these methods to identify negative keywords and add them up to your Google Ad campaign:
+Use these methods to identify negative keywords and add them to your Google Ad campaign:

 - Analyze your search query reports: At times you’ll be unable to identify negative keywords before running the ads.
 Once you’ve started your campaign constantly look at your search query report in your Google Ads account.
 If you see words and terms that are not related to your products and services add them to “Negative keywords”.

 - Careful with your negative match types: When you assign the keywords or terms as “negative keywords”, make sure you’re choosing the right negative match types.
 Use broad match negatives for terms like “free”, “easy”.
 If you’re sure that some terms are irrelevant, use the phrase and exact negative match.